dreaswar/AuShadha/README.rst

 9. run `$ python manage.py makmigrations && python.manage.py migrate`

+10. You need to create a superuser for logging in to the Django administration site.
+    Do that with `python manage.py createsuperuser`

-10. Run the server with `python manage.py runserver`
+11. Run the server with `python manage.py runserver`

+12. Navigate to http://localhost:8000/AuShadha/admin and login with the user you just created.

+13. You will need to add `Users` as needed and assign them Roles & permissions

+14. Please note that AuShadha has role and permission based UI.
+Hence for evaluation, you would need to login as the user with appropriate permissions.
+For a superuser please set the option in Staff's `ausshadha_user_role` to `aushadha_admin` and `clinic_staff_role` to `doctor`.
+Any other lesser permission setting would shut parts of the UI.

 See it in action & login
 ----------------------------

-10. Use your browser to navigate to http://localhost:8000/AuShadha/
+15. Use your browser to navigate to http://localhost:8000/AuShadha/

     You will be greeted with a login page.
-Use username = admin, password = admin for a trial run.

-    By default some accounts for developers are created viz.. `dreaswar`, `richard`, `derek`.

-    Users `dreaswar` and `derek` are enrolled as `doctors`

-    There is also a `secretary` account with same username and password of `password`

-    You may tweak, update or delete these in Django's admin site and assign them to groups with permission

-11. Please read the issues, license before using.
+16. Please read the issues, license before using.

     Currently AuShadha is under active development and is not fit in anyway for real world use.